-A patient-centered, high-value health system is coordinated with the public health and social services sectors and focuses on the goals and needs of people it is meant to serve; that means addressing inequities, high costs, poor coordination, and other problems that, too often, plague consumers.
+A patient-centered, high-value health system is one that works seamlessly with the public health, social sectors and the community, and is focused on the goals and needs of people it serves.
+This includes addressing inequities, high costs, poor coordination and other problems that, too often, plague consumers.

 Achieving these goals will require us to not only understand the evidence with respect to individual policies or practices, but also the suite of policies and practices needed to transform the health system.
 Given the system’s complexity, it is useful to have a rubric to ensure a systematic and comprehensive approach.

 Many policies span these different but complimentary health system transformation goals.
 Nevertheless, we offer two distinct resources to guide stakeholders working on both ends of the transformation spectrum to the ultimate, shared goal: achieving a patient-centered, high-value health system.